CLI

 Arguments:

-<directoryOrFile> One or more paths to a directory containing files to format or a file to format.
-If a path is not specified the current directory is used
+<directoryOrFile> One or more paths to a directory containing C# files to format or a C# file to format.
+It may be ommited when piping data via stdin.

 Options: